zwiebert/tronferno-mcu/README.md

  - 443 MHz RF receiver (like RXB6)

 RF receiver is optional.
 It can be used to sniff the ID of your original central unit (usually a one time thing).
 It can also receive commands of other receivers, to keep track if a shutter may currently be opened or closed.
 Please note, a super-regeneration receiver may block the frequency by transmitting noise occasionally.
-This is the reason you should not place some 433Mhz receiver devices (like some power outlets) near your 433Mhz shutter.
+This is the reason you should not place some 433 MHz receiver devices (like some power outlets) near your 433 MHz shutter.
 If you want to leave the receiver connected, use a super-heterodyne receiver like the RXB6.

 ### Download pre-built binary images to flash